MichaelAkridge-NOAA/CorAI/codelabs/taglab-install.md

 ---

+## Choosing Between CPU and GPU Installation

+**Use CPU Installation if:**
+- You don't have an NVIDIA GPU
+- You're new to TagLab and want a simpler setup
+- You primarily work with smaller image datasets
+- You want the most stable and compatible installation

+**Use GPU Installation if:**
+- You have an NVIDIA GPU with CUDA support
+- You work with large, high-resolution coral images
+- You want to use AI-assisted annotation features
+- You need faster processing for batch operations

+---

 ## Installation Methods

 Choose the method that best fits your system and preferences:

 1. **🐧 Linux (Ubuntu/Debian) - Automated Script** (Recommended)
+   - **CPU Version**: Standard installation for most users
+   - **GPU Version**: CUDA-accelerated for enhanced performance
 2. **🐳 Docker Container** (Cross-platform)
 3. **📦 Manual Installation** (All platforms)